-The tenancy can be ended in any one of the following ways.
+The tenancy can be ended in any one of the following ways described in paragraphs 6.1 to 6.7.

-6.1 By Notice
+6.1 By Notice from you

-You give us at least twenty-eight days' notice.
-You must tell us at the same time if you are married, in a civil partnership or if you live in the house with another person as husband and wife.
+You, give us written notice that you want the tenancy to end on the termination date.
+You must tell us at the same time if you are married or if you live in the house with another person as husband and wife.
 If you do, their agreement may also be required.